sohanlaxmicoin/go/services/orbit/internal/docs/reference/resources/data.md

 title: Data
 ---

 Each account in Stellar network can contain multiple key/value pairs associated with it.
-Horizon can be used to retrieve value of each data key.
+Orbit can be used to retrieve value of each data key.

 When orbit returns information about a single account data key it uses the following format: